QiYao-Wang/AutoPatent/data/README.md

 ### Data Card

 Our D2P benchmark comprises 1,933 draft-patent pairs along with additional metadata.
 These drafts are divided into a training set of 1,500, a validation set of 133, anda test set of 300.
+Before using the AutoPatent framework, please download the files from the D2P-Benchmark and complete the necessary configuration.
 More details see our paper please.

 ### File Outline: